-As our university and tertiary education program continues to expand, we’ve become more closely acquainted with what the path looks like on the way to where our students are heading.
+As our university and tertiary education program continues to expand, we’ve become more closely acquainted with what the path looks like to access higher education.
 Quite frankly it is poorly lit, rarely trodden, and so often without clear direction.

 On a broad scale, the students who have pushed through the many barriers are the exception among their peers, somehow having found the gumption to move forward but with few in their community to guide them.
 If you’re a Cambodian kid growing up in a rural village, you may have heard about the possibilities that education can bring, you may have heard about university.

 But if you can’t see it, you can’t become it.

 Your daily surroundings, the community you grow up in, the overwhelming majority, will always be more visible than the exception.

 As the first PLF students made their way to university in 2017, our mentorship program started to take shape – shining a light on the way forward for others, fostering a culture of leadership and inclusion, building a community of positive role models, and opening eyes to just how many paths there are to choose from.

 - inviting our university scholars to come back to their communities to share their stories – with hopeful students of course, but also with teachers, their families, and other community members

 - hosting guest speaker events with successful change-makers in the community